dampersand/dampersand-gravitational-challenge/README.md

 * CON: Code comments often seemed to document what, not why the code exists.
 * CON: The team detected significant scope creep in the implementation and technical discussion.
 While this is entirely subjective, we do believe the extensive scope you considered would be a mismatch for our team, where we are currently operating in a mode of using much more targeted considerations and tradeoffs in our projects.

+If you use this and manage to get a job with them... well, send me a thank you note :')

+# Table of Contents
 <!-- MarkdownTOC -->

 - [Synopsis](#synopsis)